amandaghassaei/canvas-capture/README.md

   },
 }); // Also try bindKeyToJPEGFramesRecord().

-// These methods take a single snapshot.
+// These methods immediately save a single snapshot on keydown.
 CanvasCapture.bindKeyToPNGSnapshot('p');
 CanvasCapture.bindKeyToJPEGSnapshot('j', {
   name: 'myJpeg', // Options are optional, more info below.